javalsai/lidm/README.md

 If your distribution does not use the standard PAM service name `login` (`/etc/pam.d/login`) for its PAM services or if you want to use another PAM file, simply set the `LIDM_PAM_SERVICE` env variable to your PAM service name.

 When the env variable is empty it defaults to the `login` PAM service or whatever fallback your distribution packager has defined during compilation.

-## Packagers - look here!

-If you distribution has a standard service that you want to use as a fallback value (by default) then you can define it using the -DPAM_SERVICE_FALLBACK C Pre-processor flag, eg: `make 'CPPFLAGS+=-DPAM_SERVICE_FALLBACK="fallbackvalue"'`.

 # Contributing